 Oregon Business Facts

-Oregon’s laid-back youth culture, abundance of outdoor activities and high-tech employment opportunities are just a few of the reasons this scenic state of the American Northwest ranks highly on national “Best Places” lists.
+Oregon’s laid-back youth culture, an abundance of outdoor activities, and high-tech employment opportunities are just a few of the reasons this scenic state of the American Northwest ranks highly on national “Best Places” lists.
 Oregon’s economy is growing at a healthy pace and the city of Portland in particular is a breeding ground for independent businesses with both locals and tourists drawn to the self-expression of its entrepreneurs.